Fixed-point arithmetic: Comparison with floating-point

-Fixed-point computations can be faster and/or use less hardware than floating-point ones.
+Fixed-point computations can be faster or use less hardware than floating-point ones.
 If the range of the values to be represented is known in advance and is sufficiently limited, fixed point can make better use of the available bits.
-For example, if 32 bits are available to represent a number between 0 and 1, a fixed-point representation can have error less than 1.2 × 10^{−10}, whereas the standard floating-point representation may have error up to 596 × 10^{−10} — because 9 of the bits are wasted with the sign and exponent of the dynamic scaling factor.
-Specifically, comparing 32-bit fixed-point to floating-point audio, a recording requiring less than 40 dB of headroom has a higher signal-to-noise ratio using 32-bit fixed.
+For example, if 32 bits are available to represent a decimal number between 0 and 1, a fixed-point representation can have error less than 1.2×10^−10, whereas the IEEE 754 standard floating-point representation may have error up to 596×10^−10 because 9 of the bits are allocated to the sign and exponent of the dynamic scaling factor which is not used over this limited range of values.
+For a digital audio recording requiring less than 40 dB of headroom, a 32-bit fixed-point has a higher signal-to-noise ratio than floating-point.

 Programs using fixed-point computations are usually more portable than those using floating-point since they do not depend on the availability of an FPU.
-This advantage was particularly strong before the IEEE Floating Point Standard was widely adopted when floating-point computations with the same data would yield different results depending on the manufacturer, and often on the computer model.
+This advantage was particularly strong before the IEEE Floating Point Standard was widely adopted, when floating-point computations with the same data would yield different results depending on the manufacturer, and often on the computer model.

 Many embedded processors lack an FPU, because integer arithmetic units require substantially fewer logic gates and consume much smaller chip area than an FPU; and software emulation of floating-point on low-speed devices would be too slow for most applications.
 CPU chips for the earlier personal computers and game consoles, like the Intel 386 and 486SX, also lacked an FPU.

-The absolute resolution (difference between successive values) of any fixed-point format is constant over the whole range, namely the scaling factor S. In contrast, the relative resolution of a floating-point format is approximately constant over their whole range, varying within a factor of the base b; whereas their absolute resolution varies by many orders of magnitude, like the values themselves.
+The absolute resolution (difference between successive values) of any fixed-point format is constant over the whole range, namely the scaling factor S. In contrast, the relative resolution of a floating-point format is approximately constant over its whole range, varying within a factor of the base b; whereas its absolute resolution varies by many orders of magnitude, like the values themselves.

 In many cases, the rounding and truncation errors of fixed-point computations are easier to analyze than those of the equivalent floating-point computations.
-Applying linearization techniques to truncation, such as dithering and/or noise shaping is more straightforward within fixed-point arithmetic.
+Applying linearization techniques to truncation, such as dithering or noise shaping is more straightforward within fixed-point arithmetic.
 On the other hand, the use of fixed point requires greater care by the programmer.
 Avoidance of overflow requires much tighter estimates for the ranges of variables and all intermediate values in the computation, and often also extra code to adjust their scaling factors.
 Fixed-point programming normally requires the use of integer types of different widths.
 Fixed-point applications can make use of block floating point, which is a fixed-point environment having each array (block) of fixed-point data be scaled with a common exponent in a single word.